What is the official name of your School?

 Is Islamic Education/Studies for the Arab Muslim students delivered in Arabic for them?

-Do you have a dedicated prayer room/s for the Muslim students?
+Do you have a dedicated prayer room/s for Muslim students?

 Not all schools are staffed or resourced to offer learning support to those children with either moderate or significant learning needs.
 To what level can you offer support for those with learning differences?

-Do you have a learning support team at Horizon International School?
+Do you have a learning support team in your school?

 How do you support gifted, able and talented students?

-Does HIS have particular expertise in dealing with a specific learning need such as dyslexia, dyspraxia, aspergers syndrome and so forth?
+Does your school have particular expertise in dealing with a specific learning need such as dyslexia, dyspraxia, aspergers syndrome and so forth?

-Does Horizon International School have an educational psychologist or access to one to assess and support those youngsters with more challenging learning and emotional needs?
+Does your school have an educational psychologist or access to one to assess and support those youngsters with more challenging learning and emotional needs?

 Do you have a parents’ group supporting the school?